-Side effects of Luxiq may include painful stinging or burning, itching, redness, cracking, and dryness.
-These symptoms may ease after a few days when your body becomes accustomed to the drug. read more
+Common side effects of Luxiq include painful burning, itching, and stinging at the application site.
+These symptoms may ease after a few days when your body becomes accustomed to the drug.

 The risk for serious side effects of Luxiq or other topical corticosteroids increase with the potency of the drug, prolonged use, use over larger areas of skin, and adding bandages or other covering (occlusion) after applying the medication.
 Like systemic corticosteroids, serious side effects may include weight gain, mood or vision changes, fatigue, puffy face, trouble sleeping, and, in children, slowed growth.